Physical Education is an essential part of life and the curriculum at Appleby Grammar School.

 Students are expected to apply high standards of behaviour and effort toward all of the many activities undertaken.
 Students are encouraged to help run extra curricular activities, and gain sports accreditation such as gymnastic judging awards.

-In key stage 3 and 4 all students receive 2 hours of Physical Education per week.
-The Physical Education Curriculum consists of many of the following activities; Rugby, football, hockey, dance, netball, gymnastics, health and fitness, volleyball, handball, athletics, rounders, tennis, cross country, orienteering, JSLA and Sport Education.
+In key stage 3 (y7-9) all students receive 2 hours of Physical Education per week and in key stage 4 (y10-11) students receive 3 hours across a fortnight.
+The Physical Education Curriculum consists of many of the following activities; Rugby, football, hockey, dance, netball, gymnastics, trampolining, health and fitness, volleyball, handball, athletics, rounders, cross country and orienteering.

 Extra Curricular Activities: